EPA waste data release, February 2024. Latest reference year 2022 (data subject to Eurostat validation).

 The recycling of WEEE protects both human health and the environment.
 WEEE contains hazardous materials which can cause serious damage if not discarded of correctly.
 Many devices also contain rare and valuable components that can be recycled and reused in new products reducing the extraction of raw materials which has harmful environmental and social effects.
 Improving the collection, treatment, and recycling of WEEE enhances resource efficiency and supports the transition to a circular economy.

-Despite the general improvements in the collection of WEEE in Ireland, there is evidence from the EPA’s 2022 Waste Characterisation Report that substantial amounts are still present in household bins.
-These accounted for 0.8% of waste in the residual bin (6,179t) and 0.4% of waste in the recycling bin (1,115t).
-These items should never go in household bins as they are hazardous.
+Despite the general improvements in the collection of WEEE in Ireland, there is evidence from the EPA’s 2022 Waste Characterisation Reports that substantial amounts are still present in household and commercial bins.
+These accounted for 0.8% of waste in household residual bins (6,179t) and 0.4% of waste in household recycling bins (1,115t).
+A further 1,860t were found in commercial bins.
+These items should never go in the bin as they are hazardous.

 It’s free to bring electrical items and waste batteries to recycling centres and participating retailers.
 Raising awareness and ensuring that WEEE is separately collected through available channels will help to further improve Ireland’s collection rate.
 This allows for the maximum extraction of valuable and scarce materials and ensure that hazardous materials are treated correctly.